Elcapitanoe/astro-portfolio-v1/README.md

 - Tailwind CSS (utility-first styling)
 - Optional: TypeScript support if you prefer strict typing

-## Internationalization (i18n)

-All translation resources live in `/src/i18n`.

-If you notice any errors, awkward phrasing, or missing strings, I would appreciate your help:
-- Contact me via the email listed on my GitHub profile, or
-- Fork this repo and open a Pull Request, or
-- Open an Issue on the repository’s issue page

-### Translation guidelines
-- Keep keys stable and meaningful.
-Avoid editing existing keys unless necessary.
-- Preserve interpolation placeholders
-- Maintain consistent punctuation and capitalization across languages.
-- Keep line breaks and spacing where they carry meaning.

 ## Deployment

 This site builds to static assets by default and works well on most hosts.
 Common options: